simple-acme/simple-acme.github.io/reference/plugins/validation/dns/script.md

 the same script for create and delete, with each their own argument string.

 ## Parallelism
-You can use `--dnsscriptparallelism` to specify if your script supports parallelism.
+You can use `‑‑dnsscriptparallelism` to specify if your script supports parallelism.
 This only has any effect when `DisableParallelism` is set to `false` in `settings.config`.
 You may use the following values:

 | Value          |  Meaning |